 Cavalry – Fast moving unit, uses mounted movement rate.

-HQ – Small cube that represents commander’s locale, from which command range is measured.
+HQ – Small cube that represents a commander’s locale, from which command range is measured.
+Use mounted move rates.

 Terms – Appear in italics when found in rules.